Couple sipping coffee near open trunk bed platform on a forest getaway

 Saturday to Sunday?
 For a while, it felt like more of the same — just in sweatpants.

-The shift happened when we took a spontaneous trip to a nearby lake.
-No tents, no reservations.
-We threw everything in the car, folded out the platform bed in a minute, and by sunset, we were making pasta next to the trunk.
+The shift happened on a spontaneous trip to a nearby lake.
+No tents.
+No reservations.
+We threw everything in the car, folded out the platform bed in under a minute, and by sunset, we were making pasta next to the trunk.

 The kids laughed more.
 I breathed deeper.
 And for once, I didn’t feel behind on anything.

-When I camp, I don’t check email.
+When we camp, I don’t check email.
 I don’t scroll.
 I don’t overthink.

-Instead, I cook with my hands, sip coffee at sunrise, and listen to the birds instead of Slack notifications.
+I cook with my hands.
+Sip coffee at sunrise.
+And listen to birds instead of Slack notifications.

 Because car camping isn’t about planning.
 It’s about choosing presence over pressure.